pleabargain/EnglishHelpsYourCareer/tense present perfect.md

 -   Have written: They have written three letters already.
 -   Have worked: I have worked here since I graduated school.
 -   Has done: He has finished his homework.
--   Have been: We have been to Canada.
+-   Have been: We have been to {COUNTRY}.
 -   Has forgotten: She has forgotten her folder.
 - He has seen that movie several times. (present perfect)
 - I have been promoted! (passive)
 - I have [finished, completed,done] this task.